-Mesoblastic nephroma (also sometimes known as a congenital mesoblastic nephroma (CMN) or fetal renal hamartoma) is in general a benign renal tumour.
-It typically occurs in utero or in infancy.
+Mesoblastic nephroma, also sometimes known as a congenital mesoblastic nephroma (CMN) or fetal renal hamartoma, is, in general, a benign renal tumour that typically occurs in utero or in infancy.

 It is the commonest neonatal renal tumour.
 Diagnosis is usually made in the antenatal period or immediately after birth.
 The tumour accounts for ~3-6% of all renal neoplams in children 3,7.
 Approximately 50% occur during the neonatal period and most of the cases are diagnosed within the first 3 months of life 11.
 Overall, 90% of the cases are discovered by the age of 1 year 11.

 Most common clinical presentation is a palpable abdominal mass, with haematuria occurring less frequently.

 It is a mesenchymal tumour.
 Macroscopically the tumour is a solid un-encapsulated mass which often occurs near the renal hilum.
 It tends to invade the surrounding structures and renal parenchyma.
 Haemorrhage and necrosis are infrequent.
 Histologically, it is typically composed of connective tissue growing between nephrons, usually replacing most of the renal parenchyma.

 The classic cytological description of the lesion is that of cellular clusters of spindle cells, mild nuclear pleomorphism, mitotic activity and no blastema.